Saoming/wp-geeks-boiler/README.md

-# Welcome to WP GEEKS BOILER THEME 👋 🔭
+# Welcome to WP Geeks Boiler Theme 👋 🔭

 My thoughts process of creating this boiler theme template are:
 - How can you integrate WordPress with modern workflow as native as possible?